SBOSE550/Customer-Data-Processing-and-Validation-System/README.md

 3. Geo-Coordinates Integration:
    - Automatically captures and associates geo-coordinates from app-submitted forms to enrich customer data.
 4. Scalable Processing:
-   - Handles up to 200 customer records at a time, ensuring smooth and efficient operation for bulk data.Handles up to 200 customer records at a time, ensuring smooth and efficient operation for bulk data.
+   - Handles up to 200 customer records at a time, ensuring smooth and efficient operation for bulk data.
+Handles up to 200 customer records at a time, ensuring smooth and efficient operation for bulk data.
 5. Integration with Master Dataset:
    - Validates and transfers processed data to the master dataset only after customers complete their first interaction.
 ## Skills Showcased